-To the list of things that people either love or hate —Taylor Swift, cats, Nicolas Cage, cilantro— we can safely add reference checks.
-Fans see them as a sure-fire way to uncover candidates’ abilities—and if they are likely to be a phenom or a fiasco.
+To the list of things that people either love or hate — Tom Brady, cats, brussels sprouts — we can safely add reference checks.
+Fans see them as a sure-fire way to uncover candidates’ abilities and to learn if they are likely to be a phenom or a fiasco.
 Haters, on the other hand, find them to be a complete waste of time.

-One of the reasons reference checks can feel useless is that many companies put no structure in place when asking candidates to list references.
+One of the reasons reference checks can feel unproductive is that many companies put no structure in place when asking candidates to list references.
 Predictably, they end up with the